Lauren Branning: Reintroduction (2022–2024)

-In October 2022, Jossa was announced as one of several former cast members who would be returning to EastEnders for the funeral of Dot Branning (June Brown), in a special tribute episode following Brown's death in April 2022.
+In October 2022, Jossa was announced as one of several former cast members who would be returning to EastEnders for the funeral of Dot Cotton (June Brown), in a special tribute episode following Brown's death in April 2022.
 Speaking of her return, Jossa said: "Coming back to EastEnders for Dot's funeral was a no-brainer, and it was a real honour to be invited back.
 I had a lot of fun but, of course, it was bittersweet.
 It was amazing to be back, but hard to be filming this storyline.
 I can tell the viewers know that Dot gets the beautiful send-off that she deserves.
 June was the light and joy of EastEnders.
 I had so much fun working with her, the incredible stories and how infectious and witty she was.
 June is a legend and I miss her very much."
+Jossa made an unannounced return on 22 June 2023, to tie in with the return of Cindy Beale (Michelle Collins).

+On 30 September 2023, it was confirmed that Jossa would be reprising the role.
+Speaking of her comeback, she said: "I'm really excited!
+It's such an amazing time to be back as there is so much buzz around EastEnders at the moment, and I've been watching and loving it like a fan.
+Walford holds such a special place in my heart, so it really does feel like coming home."
+Executive Producer Chris Clenshaw added that he was "delighted" and "thrilled" about Jossa's return.